paracrawl/keops/evaluators.md

 Press the numbers of the keyboard to order the translations.
 When you press the first number, the first sentence will be assigned to that position.

 Then, you will automatically jump to the next translation.
 Keep on pressing numbers to assign a position to every translation.
-If you ever need to move to a translation manually, use the <kbd>+</kdb> and <kbd>-</kbd> keys.
-Press Enter to save the ranking and go to the next sentence.
+If you ever need to move to a translation manually, use the <kbd>+</kbd> and <kbd>-</kbd> keys.
+Press <kbd>Enter</kbd> to save the ranking and go to the next sentence.
 Alternatively, you can type the sentence position in the field on its left.

 ## Once you're done
 The Project Manager will be notified via mail when you finish a task.